You’ve your Seagate external drive. Or Seagate solid state drive in your hand.

 The menu there will tell you the time and date of your last backup to your Seagate external drive.

-And if you backup your iPhone to your Mac it will back that up to your Seagate drive as well.
+If you backup your iPhone.
+Or iPad to your Mac it will back that up to your Seagate drive as well.

 1. Check your Mac’s operating system is up to date.

-2. Check your Seagate external drive is formatted to Mac OS Extended (Journaled) file system.
-Time Machine won’t work with an ExFAT, NTFS or APFS formatted Seagate drive.
-And when you format the drive has to be formatted to use GUID Partition Map as the scheme.
+2. If you are running Mac OS Monteray or earlier.
+Check your Seagate external drive is formatted to APFS.
+Or Mac OS Extended (Journaled) file system.
+With a GUID Partition Map as the scheme.

 3. You can verify your Mac’s backup’s by connecting your Seagate drive.
 Holding down your Mac’s option key and clicking on the Time Machine icon at the top of your desktop.
 Then choose verify backups.
 This checks there are no issues with your backup.

-4. You can check the health of your Seagate external drive by starting up Disk Utility.
+4. You can check the health of your Seagate storage by starting up Disk Utility.

 You can also check this Apple Support Document here.